Winter celebrations around the world

 Nyepi

-This is the Balinese New Year (according to the Balinese Saka calendar) and it’s celebrated towards the end of the winter season, with the next Nyepi falling on 3rd March 2022.
+This is the Balinese New Year (according to the Balinese Saka calendar) and it’s celebrated towards the end of the winter season.

 The word Nyepi means ‘to keep silent’ and it is a day of complete quiet on the island of Bali, where all lights are turned off during the hours of darkness and nothing noisy is permitted.
 People are expected to rest, meditate, and reflect in their homes – no transport (e.g. planes or cars), electronics (e.g. x-box or phones), or work (e.g. shops and restaurants) allowed!
 The island comes to a complete standstill and is extremely peaceful.

 However, this day of complete calm is preceded by one of the noisiest evenings ever!
-On 2nd March there will be massive processions through the streets in the evening, with loud music, dancing, and large Ogoh-Ogoh (frightening papier-maché creations) which are taken to a central location and burned, to banish evil spirits that have come to the island over the last year.
+There will be massive processions through the streets in the evening, with loud music, dancing, and large Ogoh-Ogoh (frightening papier-maché creations) which are taken to a central location and burned, to banish evil spirits that have come to the island over the last year.

 It’s an amazing experience but, to catch it, you’ll have to make sure you’re there in plenty of time, before the transport shuts down!